-The Earmark Transparency Act of 2010 answers the challenge made by President Obama during the State of the Union earlier this year.
+This proposal answers the challenge made by President Obama during the State of the Union earlier this year.
 In the address, the President called on Congress to go even further.

 "I'm also calling on Congress to continue down the path of earmark reform.
 Democrats and Republicans.
 You've trimmed some of this spending, you've embraced some meaningful change.
 But restoring the public trust demands more.
 For example, some members of Congress post some earmark requests online.
 Tonight, I'm calling on Congress to publish all earmark requests on a single Web site before there's a vote, so that the American people can see how their money is being spent."